International Publishers Association: Publishers Congress

+Copyright symposiums

+Quadrennially, the IPA hosts a Copyright Symposium.
+In 2010, Abu Dhabi hosted the 7th Copyright Symposium.

 Copyright and Google Books Project

 In 2005 IPA issued a joint statement with PEN USA on the Google Books Project.
 The statement raised concerns, that Google is disregarding the rights of authors and is infringing copyright law.
-In the statement the two organizations asserts the rights of an author to determine whether their work will be available in a digital format.
+In the statement, the two organizations assert the rights of an author to determine whether their work will be available in a digital format.
 The statement raises the concern that once materials are available digitally it is hard to monitor how many copies are produced, which is an infringement of copyright legislation.
 The IPA and PEN USA call for Google to obtain author permission before making works available in the Google Print Library Project.
 They also wish for Google to work more closely with authors to make sure that authors’ rights are not violated.

-World Intellectual Property Organization
+Prohibition of religious defamation

+During the 2000s, a number of initiatives relating to defamation of religion were put forward by the UN Ad Hoc Committee on Complementary Standards on behalf of the Organization of the Islamic Conference (OIC) and others.
+The IPA joined with other human rights and civil society organizations worldwide, asking that the UN Human Rights Council reject initiatives such as the 2009 resolution for “Combating Defamation of Religions”.
+Critics of the defamation resolution argued that it failed to distinguish between legitimate criticism of religion and hatred towards believers; that it could be used to discriminate against individuals and suppress legitimate forms of freedom of expression and criticism; and that "international human rights law protects primarily individuals in the exercise of their freedom of religion and not religions per se".
+In a 2010 Press Release, PEN International and the IPA stated that “Human Rights protect individual human beings, not institutions or religions.
+Criticism of religions and religious practices must be allowed, in particular when religions are viewed from a political point of view.
+As organizations representing writers, artists and journalists of all faiths and none, we warn against any regulations prohibiting criticism of any religion or any set of ideas.”
+Subsequently emphasis shifted from defamation of religion towards the protection of individuals in exercising their religious rights.
+In 2011-2013, the General Assembly passed resolutions that affirmed protection from the commission or incitement of "incidents of intolerance, discrimination and violence against persons based on their religion or belief".